FartyPants/BlockWriter/README.md

 # TODO
 - A block can be turned into Summary
-- create summary of the previous scenes
+- create summary of all the previous scenes
-- Settings how many previous blocks to insert before the prompt.